Graphical model for factorization and completion of relatively high rank tensors by sparse sampling: Replica Theory

 Each of our inference problems can be viewed as a system in which $x_{i\mu}$s are interacting with each other as described by an effective Hamiltonian, \beq H=\sum_{\bs} V(\pi_{\bs}) \qquad V(\pi_{\bs})=-\ln P_{\rm out}(y_{\bs}|\pi_{\bs}) \eeq Here we omitted local potential terms due to $P_{\rm pri}(x_{i\mu})$.
 In the cases that we considered in the present paper, the effective potentials $V(\pi_{\bs})$ are non-linear functions of $\pi_{\bs}$.
 Importantly our problems cannot be linealized and this point brings about non-trivial consequences as we discuss below.

-In sec.~\ref{sec-vecotorialCSP} we mentioned that our present problem is exactly the inverse problem or {\it planted version} of the vectorial constraint satisfaction problems (CSP) studied in \cite{yoshino2018}.
-In the case of 'linear potential' $V(x)=Jx$\ (see sec. \eq{eq-linear-potential}), it was found that the vectorial CSP problems in the dense limit become essentially equivalent to the $M=1$ problem which are the usual mean-field $p$-spin spinglass models.
+In sec.~\ref{sec-vecotorialCSP} we mentioned that our present problem is exactly the inverse problem or {\it planted version} of the vectorial constraint satisfaction problems (CSP) on dense (but not fully connected) graphs studied in \cite{yoshino2018}.
+In the case of 'linear potential' $V(x)=Jx$\ (see sec. \eq{eq-linear-potential}), it was found that the vectorial CSP problems in the dense limit become essentially equivalent to (just a bunch of) the $M=1$ problem which are the usual mean-field $p$-spin spinglass models.
+The situation is analogous to the sub-linearly high-rank models of matrix factorization (see below).
 However such correspondences disappear for non-linear potentials.
 For instance, in the case of quadratic potential $V(x)=\frac{\epsilon}{2}x^{2}$ \eq{eq-quadratic-potential}, full RSB was found even for $p=2$ {\it spherical} model (continuous $x_{j\mu}$ with the constraint $\sum_{\mu=1}^{M} x_{j\mu}^{2}=M$) while such RSB is absent in the case of linear potential for the $p=2$ spherical model (spherical SK model \cite{kosterlitz1976spherical}).
+We sketch below why non-linear models do not reduce to linear (and thus effectively $M=1$) models in the case $c=O(M)$.

-Similarly we believe that our vectorial inference problem do {\it not} reduce to rank-one $M=1$ problem in general except for the special case of linear potential $V(x)=Jx$, i.e. $\ln P_{\rm out}(y_{\bs}|\pi_{\bs}) \propto -\pi_{\bs}$.
+Similarly to the vectorial CSP problems, we believe that our vectorial inference problem do {\it not} reduce to rank-one $M=1$ problem in general except for the special case of linear potential $V(x)=Jx$, i.e. $\ln P_{\rm out}(y_{\bs}|\pi_{\bs}) \propto -\pi_{\bs}$.
 Indeed in the case of the Ising model with additive Gaussian noise $\ln P_{\rm out}(y_{\bs}|\pi_{\bs}) \propto -(y_{\bs}-\pi_{\bs})^{2}$, which can be viewed as a system with quadratic potential $V(x)=\frac{\epsilon}{2}x^{2}$, we obtained the equation of state \eq{eq:m_Ising_Bayesopt} which has a term $\lambda^2(1-m^p)$ in the denominator.
 Such a term is absent in the case of the Sourlas code which is a rank-one $M=1$ problem with additive Gaussian noise.
 As the result some properties of our model are {\it qualitatively} different from those of the Sourlas code.
 Most importantly the phase behavior in the $p=2$ case: mixture of 2nd and 1st order transitions as discussed in sec.~\ref{sec:result-p=2-ising-gaussian-noise}.
 Such a feature is absent in the case of the Sourlas code.

 Let us discuss more closely the case of the quadratic effective potential, \beqn H&=&-\frac{1}{2}\sum_{\bs} \left( (\pi_{\bs}^{*}+w_{\bs})- \pi_{\bs}\right)^{2} \\ &=&\sum_{\bs} (\pi_{\bs}^{*}+w_{\bs})\pi_{\bs} -\frac{1}{2}\sum_{\bs} (\pi_{\bs})^{2} +{\rm const}, \eeqn where $w_{\bs}$ is a quenched Gaussian random number with zero mean and unit variance and \beqn \pi_{\bs} = \frac{\Lambda}{\sqrt{c}} \sum_{\mu=1}^M F_{\bs \mu}\prod_{j\in\del\bs} x_{j\mu}. \eeqn In the last equation of \eq{eq-quadractic-or-linear-potential}, "const" represents a irrelevant constant term which does not involve $\pi_{\bs}$. \begin{enumerate} \item Globally coupled systems $c \propto N^{p-1}$